cdd/rspec-multiprocess_runner/README.md

 processes on the same machine, potentially allowing substantial performance improvements.

-It differs from `parallel-tests` in that it uses a coordinator process to manage the workers, hand off work to them, and receive results.
+It differs from `parallel_tests` in that it uses a coordinator process to manage the workers, hand off work to them, and receive results.
 This means it can dynamically balance the workload among the processors.
 It also means it can provide consolidated results in the console.

-It does follow parallel-tests' `TEST_ENV_NUMBER` convention so it's easy to switch.
+It follows parallel_tests' environment variable conventions so it's easy to use them together.
+(E.g., parallel_tests has a very nice set of rake tasks for setting up parallel environments.)

 ## Benefits